What To Bring

-- Be sure that when taking Dramamine or Bonine that you take it in advance of your trip so it can get into your system and start work.
+- Be sure that when taking Dramamine or Bonine that you take it in advance of your trip, so it can get into your system and start to work.

-- Do not wait until your on the boat or begin to feel motion sick to take your remedy...once you start to feel the affects of motion sickness it is to late.
+- Do not wait until you’re on the boat or begin to feel motion sick to take your remedy…once you start to feel the effects of motion sickness it is too late.

-Wisconsin Fishing License that includes a Great Lakes Trout/Salmon Stamp.
+You will need a Wisconsin Fishing License that includes a Great Lakes Trout/Salmon Stamp.
 Please get this before you arrive at the marina.
 Available online at Wisconsin DNR below.
-You can also get your license at any Fishing Stores, K-mart, and Wal-Mart etc.
+You can also get your license at a number of local fishing stores.

 - If you already have a Wisconsin Fishing License ensure that you have the Great Lake Salmon / Trout Stamp.

-- If you dont have the stamp the cost is $10 to purchase it online for both residents and non-residents or at a store like Cabelas, Gander Mountain, Walmart, Farm and Fleet or a Wisconsin bait shop.
+- If you don’t have the stamp the cost is $10 to purchase it online for both residents and non-residents or at a store like Cabelas, Gander Outdoors, Walmart, Farm and Fleet or a Wisconsin bait shop.